IN10/awacs/readme.md

 | --silent | Suppress all output, returning only an exit code |
 | --debug | Verbose action output, no visual effects |

+Note: `--debug` and `--silent` cannot be combined, but passing both will **not** print an error message (because the program is silent).
+The exit code will be 1 (invalid parameters given), and the program will not continue.

 ## Exit codes
 The program returns an appropriate exit code based on its results: